Spring in Calaveras: Unwind, indulge…and golf.

 Spend the afternoon hopping from town to town and tapping into the local art scene.
 Make your first stop Allegorie Art and Wine in Murphys, featuring rotating exhibits from two local artists, as well as hand-crafted wines at their unique tasting bar (we won’t reveal what’s so special about their tasting bar here).

 Next, make your way to Gallery Calaveras.
 Housed in a historic building in San Andreas dating back to 1858, Gallery Calaveras features a new exhibit every two months ranging from watercolor and photography to glass and ceramics.

 Finish your tour at the Petroglyphe Gallery in Mokelumne Hill which features the work of over 20 artists from California and beyond.
 Time it right and you might be able to observe an artist in action at one of their frequent demonstrations.

 Wrap up your day in the same place it started.
-Settle in to a table overlooking the 9th green at the Copper Grill, only a few steps away from Saddle Creek’s golf course.
+Settle in to a table overlooking the 9th green at the Copper Grille, only a few steps away from Saddle Creek’s golf course.
 The grill, with its Frank Lloyd Wright inspired vibe, combines local, farm-raised products with other international treasures to create an exceptional dining experience.

 Have more time in the area?
 Here are a few other suggestions…

 Grab your pole.
 Nothing is more serene than a peaceful morning on a calm lake, fishing pole in hand.
 Rise and shine early to get to New Hogan Lake for some of the year’s best fishing, when the striped bass are plentiful.